 “The Italians also brought in the genuine article by ship,” noted Niotta.
 “They had a myriad of hidden liquor stills as far as South Nevada.”

 In 1917, Santo Cambianica, an Italian immigrant from the northern Italy province of Lombardy, founded the San Antonio Winery on Lamar Street, east of Chinatown.
-Like many others, Santo got around the Prohibition issue by making wines for sacramental and ceremonial purposes at the behest of The Archdiocese of Los Angeles.
-San Antonio Winery continues to be the largest supplier of sacramental wine in the country.
+Like many others, Santo got around the Prohibition issue by making wines for sacramental and ceremonial purposes at the behest of the Archdiocese of Los Angeles.
+San Antonio Winery continues to be one of the largest suppliers of sacramental wine in the country.

 Three Wise Guys

 During prohibition, a trio of wise guys banded together to take advantage of the increased profitability of illicit liquor.